ilyaizen/habistat/vibes/implementation-plan.md

   - [ ] **Ongoing Sync (Push):** After any local CUD operation, if user is authenticated, queue and call the corresponding Convex mutation.
 Use optimistic updates in UI.
   - [ ] **Ongoing Sync (Pull):** Subscribe to Convex queries to receive real-time updates from the server and update local stores/DB.
   - [ ] **Conflict Resolution (Basic):** ~~Start with "last write wins" based on `updatedAt` timestamp.
 Server timestamp preferred.~~ **UPDATED:** For completions, use `completedAt` timestamp for conflict resolution since completions are ultra-simplified.
 Other entities still use createdAt/updatedAt.
+  - [x] **Habit Calendar Reassignment Sync:** Backend and store logic now support updating a habit's `calendarId` and syncing this change to Convex.
+Position is recalculated on reassignment to prevent conflicts.
 - **3.3.
 Anonymous Data Migration to Cloud**:
   - [ ] On first sign-in/sign-up for a user with existing local anonymous data:
     - Prompt to sync local data.